artimishraa/onlyapps/README.md

 This app is designed to work completely offline.
 We respect your privacy and are committed to protecting it.

+This privacy policy applies to the all mobile application published by &mobi, available on Google Play. here are the list of all developed by &mobi
+1. Only Play
+3. Only File Manager
+3. Only Galllery

 Information Collection and Use

 This app does not collect, store, or share any personal data.